irinayiwei/YouTube-Subscriber-Prediction/README.md

    - *Build* different models on the dataset using 10-fold cross-validation, ideally one or two models from each family (linear, trees, svm, boosting, etc); *tune* the parameter sets for each model
    - *Calculate* the performance metrics for each model (prediction RMSE, variable importance, etc) and *compare* the performance metrics among different models
    - *Finalize* the prediction model based on comparison, arrive at the best parameter set for the final model
-   - *Visualize* variable importance based on the final model
+   - *Visualize* subscriber growth in terms of year and variable importance based on the final model
 - Web App:
 - Launching and Testing:
+  - *Launch* the web app on AWS and open to user input
+  - *Test* for errors and

 **Split stories into backlog and icebox**
     -   Backlog is the set of planned stories that can be prioritized.